Orange County's COVID Numbers Continue to Show Stability - NewsBreak

 Orange County's COVID Numbers Continue to Show Stability

-SANTA ANA (CNS) - The number of COVID-positive patients in Orange County hospitals dropped by one to 258, with 37 being treated in intensive care, up from 35 the previous day, according to the latest state figures released Wednesday.
+SANTA ANA (CNS) - The number of COVID-positive patients in Orange County hospitals has dropped to 230, down from 258 with 36 being treated in intensive care, one fewer than the previous day, according to the latest state figures.

-Those numbers come one day after the county reported 1,950 more infections from Friday to Monday, and logged 27 additional deaths linked to the virus.
-Some of the deaths occurred weeks ago.
+Those Friday numbers come after county officials reported 1,950 more infections from Friday to Monday, and logged 27 additional deaths linked to the virus.
+Some of those deaths occurred weeks ago.

 The county's test positivity rate dropped to 14.2%, down from 14.8% last Thursday, and dropped from 17.5% to 16.3% in the health equity quartile, which measures the communities hardest hit by the pandemic, according to the Orange County Health Care Agency.